Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Shortly after she gave up there was a barely perceptible shimmer in the light from the Cimbrean star, and the bridge was thrown into darkness as a ship plunged out of warp and back into the world of sublight travel barely a kilometer away.
 If it hadn’t eclipsed the star, the newcomer’s black hull would have been perfectly invisible against the stellar background.

-Dog grinned and nodded, and spoke into the comm again. *"Caledonia,* you’re beautiful.
+Dog grinned and nodded, and spoke into the comm again. "*Caledonia,* you’re beautiful.
 Just puttin’ that out there."

 There was a groan from one of the crew.
 "You are very strange, Dog."